Sukhi898/shadient.co/README.md

 assets/

-fonts/: Includes font files such as 'afrandir' and others.
+fonts/: Contains font files such as 'afrandir' and others.

-images/: Contains categorized images for clients, services, and sponsors.
+images/: Includes categorized images for clients, services, and sponsors.

 src/

-css/: Contains all CSS files for styling the website.
+css/: Holds all CSS files for styling the website.

-scripts/: Houses JavaScript files responsible for application logic.
+scripts/: Contains JavaScript files for application logic.

 HTML Files

-index.html, about.html, services.html: Core pages of the website.
+index.html, about.html, services.html – The core pages of the website.

 Installation